ClusterM/wg-obfuscator/README.md

 ### Command line parameters and configuration file
 The obfuscator can be run with a command line configuration or using a configuration file.
 Available command line arguments are:
 * `-?` or `--help`
-  Show help message about command line arguments and exit.
+  Show a help message describing all command-line arguments and exit.
 * `-V` or `--version`
   Print version information and exit.
 * `-c <filename>` or `--config=<filename>`